zuckerlab/FlowStims/doc/manual.md

 &nbsp;&nbsp;&nbsp;&nbsp;`->dotSpacing` Initial spacing between flow element centers (in multiples of `dotDiamDeg`); this determines how dense the flow will be.
 Of course, if the motion is not rigid, then this spacing ends up being an average.
 Must get a value for each `dotDiamDeg` used above.

-&nbsp;&nbsp;&nbsp;&nbsp;`->dotSpatFreq` _Optional:_ If known, the spatial frequencies corresponding to each dot size used in `dotDiamDeg` can be entered here.
+&rightarrow;`->dotSpatFreq` _Optional:_ If known, the spatial frequencies corresponding to each dot size used in `dotDiamDeg` can be entered here.
 When provided, they will be used to compute more accurate velocities based on the temporal frequency.
 Must get a value for each `dotDiamDeg` used above.

 `equalArea` Whether to adjust the diameter of patterns with `nDots` > `1` so as to preserve the same total area as that of single dots.
 Defaults to yes (`1`).